alighandij/Ex-RL-virtual-lab/README.md

 ### `create.py`

-this file should contains a function called `create` for making & customizing the environments.
+This file should contain a function called `create` for creating and customizing the environments.
-_**NOTE**_: don not use `gym.create` instead use the source code from OpenAI gym unless it supports customization directly. (see `cartpole`)
+_**⚠️NOTE**_: Avoid using `gym.create`instead, refer to the source code from OpenAI Gym unless it supports direct customization (as demonstrated in the `cartpole` example).

 ```python
 def create(**kwargs):